santolucito/santolucito.github.io/COMS1002/Lab1.md

 To this end, we will be coding poetry and poeticizing code.
 That is, we will use code to write poetry, and we will make our code poetic.
 This will be a lab-by-example.
 I will give a demonstration of the process, and you follow your own creative inspirations in reproducing this process.

 To start, let’s pick a poem.
-I will go with “Lyric 12” from Primus St. John (this featured in the Poetry in Motion series from MTA).
+I will go with “Lyric 12” from Primus St. John (this featured in the Poetry in Motion series from the MTA).
 Here is the poem:

 > I believe in myself slowly.